BioinformaticsMUSC/biocm-seurat-docker/README.md

 Unfortunately, users cannot install new packages into a running container.
 But a new image can be created with the necessary packages.
 For new packages, please submit an issue or contact the BioCM.

+### New in 1.1.3

+The following packages were installed in v1.1.3
+- InferCNV

+### New in 1.1.2

+The following packages were installed in v1.1.2:
+- SCEVAN
+- copykat